earthly/website/blog/_posts/2021-09-22-awk-examples.md

 awk '{ printf "%s \t %-5s", $1, substr($2,1,5)}'
 ```

-`printf` works much like c's `printf`, and for more information on the other built-ins, you can consult an Awk reference document.
+`printf` works much like C's `printf`, and for more information on the other built-ins, you can consult an Awk reference document.
 </div>

 ## Awk `END` Actions